roshanrajani/AMS/Readme.md

 #AMS Studios Basic Web page.

-Using HTML5 & CSS Media Queries.
+Basic HTML5 & CSS Media Queries.

+Clone/Download and just open it in the browser.

+#Edit the code, Have fun. ;-)